Subhadip Chowdhury

 Teaching and Pedagogy

-During academic year 2024-2025, I will be a Pedagogy Fellow at the Chicago Center for Teaching and Learning and supported by a CCTL Grant to co-lead an Exploratory Teaching Group.
+During academic year 2024-2025, I will be a Pedagogy Fellow at the Chicago Center for Teaching and Learning, and I will be supported by a CCTL Grant to co-lead an Exploratory Teaching Group titled “Discussion on Implementing Alternate Grading and Redesigning Assessment in Math”.

 Research Interests